BryanWilhite/Blog/presentation/entry/2016/2016-04-25-saying-goodbye-to-dnx-and-hello-to-the-net-core-cli-and-other-tweeted-links.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "Saying “Goodbye” to DNX and “Hello!” to the .NET Core CLI @DamianEdwards@davidfowl[vimeo.com] C# and F# code completion coming along nicely in my iPad IDE. [twitter.com] What I Use to Do What I Do: The UX Developer [winsupersite.com] The Elephant in the ...", "inceptDate": "2016-04-25T16:06:30.3985258-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "“Saying ‘Goodbye’ to DNX and ‘Hello!’ to the .NET Core CLI” and other Tweeted Links…", "documentShortName": "2016-04-25-saying-goodbye-to-dnx-and-hello-to-the-net-core-cli-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2016-04-25-saying-goodbye-to-dnx-and-hello-to-the-net-core-cli-and-other-tweeted-links",
+  "date": "2016-04-25T23:06:30.398Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-04-25T23:06:30.398Z",
-  "slug": "saying-goodbye-to-dnx-and-hello-to-the-net-core-cli-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "“Saying ‘Goodbye’ to DNX and ‘Hello!’ to the .NET Core CLI” and other Tweeted Links…" }
+  "clientId": "2016-04-25-saying-goodbye-to-dnx-and-hello-to-the-net-core-cli-and-other-tweeted-links",
+  "tag": "{\r\n  \"extract\": \"Saying “Goodbye” to DNX and “Hello!” to the .NET Core CLI @DamianEdwards@davidfowl[vimeo.com] C# and F# code completion coming along nicely in my iPad IDE. [twitter.com] What I Use to Do What I Do: The UX Developer [winsupersite.com] The Elephant in the ...\"\r\n}"
+}
 ---

+# “Saying ‘Goodbye’ to DNX and ‘Hello!’ to the .NET Core CLI” and other Tweeted Links…

 [<img alt="Bryan D. Wilhite [BryanWilhite]" src="https://songhay.blob.core.windows.net/shared-social-twitter/BryanWilhite.jpeg">](http://t.co/UNdqV0Z1zz "Bryan D. Wilhite [BryanWilhite]") Saying “Goodbye” to DNX and “Hello!” to the .NET Core CLI [@DamianEdwards](http://twitter.com/DamianEdwards)[@davidfowl](http://twitter.com/davidfowl)[[vimeo.com]](https://vimeo.com/153212604)